rach7777/monax-may/content/blog/2016/2016-03-19-keys-keys-keys.md

 [{{ page.date | date: "%Y" | append:'/keys.keys.keys.jpg' | img }}](https://www.flickr.com/photos/curioussiow/182224885/)

-The clarity for eris as to what to do about the ever present elephant in the room came from [the Viking](https://twitter.com/androlo1980).
+The clarity for Monax as to what to do about the ever present elephant in the room came from [the Viking](https://twitter.com/androlo1980).

 > If we touch the keys we're a security company.
 Full stop.